-As of June 30, 2014, under our 2006 Plan, there were options to purchase an aggregate of 1,576,231 shares of common stock outstanding at a weighted average exercise price of \$4.86 per share.
-There were 92,494 shares remaining and available for issuance under the 2006 Plan as of that date.
-Upon the closing of this offering, we will grant no further stock options or other awards under our 2006 Plan.
-However, any shares of common stock subject to awards under our 2006 Plan that expire, terminate, or are otherwise surrendered, cancelled, forfeited or repurchased without having been fully exercised or resulting in any common stock being issued will become available for issuance under our 2014 Stock Incentive Plan, or the 2014 Plan, up to a specified number of shares.
+As of March 31, 2015, under our 2006 Plan, there were options to purchase an aggregate of 1,512,312 shares of common stock outstanding at a weighted average exercise price of \$4.95 per share.
+We will grant no further stock options or other awards under our 2006 Plan.
+However, any shares of common stock subject to awards under our 2006 Plan that expire, terminate, or are otherwise surrendered, cancelled, forfeited or repurchased without having been fully exercised or resulting in any common stock being issued will become available for issuance under our 2014 Plan, up to a specified number of shares.